jeromepar/Mantis_EU/README.md

 ### This repository contains:
 - CAD parts
 - Some rendered pictures
+- Some actual pictures
 - the B.O.M.

 ### Basic required hardware:
 - Drill press
-- *a way to cut wood straight* (circular saw with guide, table circular saw, or jigsaw with skill)
+- **a way to cut wood straight** (circular saw with guide, table circular saw, or jigsaw with skill)